WEHI-ResearchComputing/WEHI-ResearchComputing.github.io/students.md

 ### BioNix - Research - Software Engineering
 This project helps with reproducibility in the field of Bioinformatics.
 For more details see [BioNix project](student-bionix).

+## Potential Projects that are dependent on various factors

 ### cryo-EM - Research - Data Science or Software Engineering
 This project looks to report and analyse Big Data cryo-EM workflows and use machine learning to inform future experimental design.
 For more details see [cryoEM project.](student-cryoem)

+### Haemosphere - Research - Data Science or Software Engineering
+This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
+For more details see [Haemosphere project.](student-haemosphere)

+### Immunology modelling - Research - Data Science or Software Engineering
+This project helps with enhancing the framework API for agent-based modelling in Immunology.
+For more details see [Immunology modelling project](student-immunology-modelling)

+### Genomics Quality Control - Research - Software Engineering
+This project helps to setup infrastructure to collate and display Quality Control (QC) information from Genomics workflows.
+For more details see [Genomics Quality Control project.](student-genomics-qc)

 ### LoxCodeR - Research - Data Science or Software Engineering
 This project looks to improve on LoxCodeR, a way of barcoding stem cells to follow how they differentiate to form other types of cells.
 For more details see [LoxCode project.](student-loxcoder)

-### Haemosphere - Research - Data Science or Software Engineering
-This projects looks to improve on Haemosphere, which is like a web-based pocket dictionary for visualising and comparing genomic blood datasets.
-For more details see [Haemosphere project.](student-haemosphere)

-### Capacity Planning (Storage and Compute) - Professional - Data Science or Software Engineering
-This project looks to create models to forecast capacity and create dashboards to demonstrate current usage and help make informed decisions for storage and compute at WEHI.
-For more details see [Capacity Planning Storage and Compute project.](student-capacity-planning.md)

 ### Research Data Workflow Processing - Research -  Software Engineering
 This project looks to define Research Data Management workflows and use them to benchmark High Performance Compute on WEHI infrastructure and beyond.